With just one sheet pan you can whip up the most delicious and nutritious sweet potato hash using pantry staple ingredients!

 Place the baking sheet back into the oven and roast at 400ºF for an additional 6-9 minutes to fully cook the eggs.
 7 minutes will get you an over-medium egg, just the way I like it!
 The longer you cook your eggs, the more well-done they will be.

 The last step is adding cheese!
 This step is optional but highly recommended.
 Add a sprinkle of shredded cheese on top of each egg and then pop the entire baking sheet back into the oven for a few minutes to melt the cheese.

-Size Matters: Make sure to cut your NC sweetpotatoes the same size so that they cook evenly.
+Size Matters: Make sure to cut your sweet potato chunks the same size so that they cook evenly.
 We suggest cutting them around 1/2-inch thick!

-Topping Ideas: Toppings are one of my favorite things about breakfast.
-Hot sauce is pretty incredible on this hash, but I would suggest also trying salsa, ketchup, or even hummus!
+Toppings are one of my favorite things about breakfast.
+Hot sauce is pretty incredible on this hash, but I would suggest also trying: salsa, ketchup, and hummus.